 Soft clicking sounds are played through earphones into the baby's ears.
 Band-Aid like sensors, placed on the baby's head, measure the brain's response to these soft sounds.
 The machine compares the baby's response to an expected normal range of responses.
 If the baby's response falls in this range, the baby passes the hearing screening.

 Soft beeping of clicking sounds are played into the baby's ear through a small earphone which also has a microphone in it.
 The microphone measures a response in the ear canal like an "echo".
 If an "echo" response is measured, the baby passes the newborn hearing screen.
 If there is no "echo" response, the baby does not pass the hearing screen.

 If a baby does not pass the hearing screening test, a second hearing screening test will be given before discharge or within a few weeks after the baby goes home from the hospital.
 It is very important that this second screening test be done before the baby is one month of age.

-About one to three of every 1,000 Nebraska babies are born with a permanent hearing loss.
+About one to three of every 1,000 Nebraska babies are born deaf or hard of hearing.
 Most are born to parents with normal hearing.
-Parents of babies born with a hearing loss often have many questions and want information about how to help their baby.
+Parents of babies born deaf or hard of hearing often have many questions and want information about how to help their baby.

-Where can I find out more about my baby's hearing loss?
+Where can I find out more about my baby's hearing?

 Where can I find information about technology and communication choices?